greensteph/new-intern-training/README.md

 * Walk through the CitizenScience.gov GH repo.

 Session 2:
-* Add the [18F Laptop Script](https://github.com/18F/laptop)to your gov Mac.
+* Add the [18F Laptop Script](https://github.com/18F/laptop) to your gov Mac.
 Laptop is a script to set up an OS X computer for web development, and to keep it up to date.